hidglobal/digitalpersona-sample-angularjs/docs/detail/tokens/face/faceCaptureControl.md

 stream from a camera, looks for face-like features and automatically makes several snapshots to be used as biometric samples.

+The TypeScript source code for the component is located [here](../../../../src/application/components/faceCapture).

 ## API

 The `FaceCaptureControl` has following API: